-- A future time when God’s people may need to flee from the wicked before Christ’s Second Coming.
-Though building a booth is a rehearsal for building a wilderness shelter, God’s protection will be our only protection.
+- Practicing for a future time when God’s people may need to flee from the wicked before Christ’s Second Coming.
+Though building a booth is a rehearsal for building a wilderness shelter, God’s protection will be our only true refuge.

-- Joy in the Atonement that will make it possible for the lion to lie down with the lamb and to eat grass like an ox—a time when sin will be ended.
+- Joy in the Atonement that just occurred, making it possible for the lion to lie down with the lamb and to eat grass like an ox—a time when sin will be ended.

 The Last Great Day

 This is technically a separate Feast, but comes as the eighth day of the Feast of Tabernacles.
 It is a High Sabbath commemorating the day of our resurrection and of the Second Coming of Christ (John 6-7).
-Jesus repeatedly says, “And I will raise him up at the last day.”
+Jesus Himself looks forward to this day as He repeatedly says, “And I will raise him up at the last day.”

 The meaning of this Feast has never been understood by the Jews.
 It has been kept in the past by a water-pouring ceremony which Jesus redirected onto Himself when He stood in the temple on this day of the Feast and said, “If any man thirst, let him come unto Me and drink.”
 (John 7:37-40) The Jews have also kept it as a day of rejoicing in the Law of God.
 This is appropriate in two ways.
 First, it marks the end of the year’s reading of the Torah.
 Second, it will mark the time when God’s Law is at last restored in the universe, and in mankind, bringing an end to sin.